evan-erdos/trail-of-cthulhu/story/act-3/seq-3/index.md

 ---
 layout: sequence
 title:  Is Anybody There?
-seq:     3
 ---

 The party creeps through the darkened, bunker-like halls of the radio station **(Stealth)**,